 Patient education is a key part of any medical practice or medical business.
 It takes a keen understanding of medical sciences and healthcare to explain certain topics to patients who often have no background or experience in this realm.
-As a medical education manager or medcomms professional, finding ways to educate patients and communicate complex medical information can be a large part of your job.
-There are many ways you can go about educating patients, and each one has different benefits that may work best with certain demographics or types of patients.
-To inspire you in your work, here are five strategies and methods that will inspire you in your next patient education project.
+As a medcomms professional, finding ways to educate patients and communicate complex medical information can be a large part of your job.
+There are many ways to educate patients, and each one has different benefits that may work best with certain demographics or types of patients.
+To inspire you in your work, here are five strategies and methods to consider for your next patient education project.

 1. Print Materials